This class is completed entirely at Home

 - Once you complete the orientation, you have started your class and assignments will be due from that point.

-- Students will have daily assignments due each week.
+- Students will have assignments due each week.

 - During registration you will choose the option to have your lab materials shipped, or pick them up in our office in South Windsor, CT.
 We will arrange for you to have your materials prior to your first skill lab you schedule.

-- You will take your final practical exam at our Training Center.
+- You will take your final practical and written exams at our Training Center.
 You will return the box of supplies with you at that time.

 Skill Labs are completed remotely with our staff